phuang1024/NeRF/README.md

 ![](https://github.com/phuang1024/NeRF/blob/master/examples/plant.jpg?raw=true)

 In theory, the quality should improve with more training.
+The paper states that 100k to 300k iterations are needed for a good result.
 However, with my slow code, it takes too long.